Popular Java Microservices Frameworks

 Micronaut has a blazing-fast startup time, making it great for microservices -- and even better for implementing serverless functions.
 The fast startup is achieved by avoiding reflection-based IoC frameworks, which Spring Boot relies on heavily.
 With the help of GraalVM, Micronaut apps can be combined to native machine code, optimizing the startup further.

 Being specifically designed for these purposes, Micronaut has excellent built-in support for cloud deployment.
 It has out-of-box support for service discovery, Kubernetes, distributed tracing and serverless functions.

 The frameworks mentioned here are designed to serve as the foundation for your microservices applications, but there are other tools available for improving developer productivity even further.

-JRebel and XRebel combine to give developers the ability to find and fix bugs while seeing code performance stats in real time -- even in distributed applications.
+JRebel gives developers the ability to skip redeploys and instantly load code changes.
 Contact us for a personalized demo and see how!